 How Long Does Naltrexone Stay in Your System?

-How long it stays in your body depends on a few factors, such as:
+How long naltrexone stays in your body depends on a few factors, such as:

 - Metabolism— Bodies with faster metabolisms will eliminate drugs quicker.

 - Weight— Having a higher percentage of fat can affect medication distribution and metabolism.

 - Age— Younger bodies typically process drugs faster.

 - Overall health— Some health issues or chronic illnesses can affect how long drugs stay in the body.